Universiti Teknologi Petronas

-Universiti Teknologi PETRONAS (UTP) is a private Malaysian Research university established in 10 January 1997.
+Universiti Teknologi PETRONAS (UTP) is a private Malaysian Research university established on 10 January 1997.
 It is wholly owned by Petroliam Nasional Berhad (PETRONAS), Malaysia's oil and gas multinational corporation.
 The campus is built on 400 ha in the new township of Seri Iskandar, Perak, Malaysia.
-The university conducts research activities in collaboration with PETRONAS on six research areas.
-They are self-sustainable building, transport infrastructure, health analytics, hydrocarbon recovery, contaminant management and autonomous system.
+The university conducts research activities in collaboration with PETRONAS on three research areas.
+They are energy security, sustainable lving, and regenerative futures.
 In 2023, the university was rated as the best university in Malaysia according to Times Higher Education World University Rankings.

 History

 In 1997, UTP was established in Perak, Malaysia when PETRONAS was invited by the Government of Malaysia to set up a university.
 Setting up a university from scratch poses formidable challenges, and the first step was taken in December 1998 with the completion of the UTP academic master plan.
 This acted as the basis for the physical master plan studies and registration or accreditation of degree programmes.
 The process of master planning was completed in 2002 and the construction of the area under consideration was completed in August 2004.